APaloski/APaloski.github.io/coding/tikf/useful_java_classes.md

 permalink: /pages/useful-java-classes
 ---

-Ever found a class that did that *exact thing* you were looking for... just 3 months later?
+Ever found a class that did that *exact thing* you were looking for... just 3 months later than when you needed it?
 This is my reference list of those classes.

 Java
 ------